rogerHuntGauntlet/Gauntlet-Final-Review/AI Engineering Thesis/amazon_book_description.md

 - Educators and researchers in the field of AI engineering
 - Organizations developing strategies for AI adoption and implementation

-*AI-First Engineering* is not just about using AI tools—it's about fundamentally rethinking how we approach problem-solving, software development, and product creation in a world where AI is a core component of the engineering process.
+AI-First Engineering is not just about using AI tools—it's about fundamentally rethinking how we approach problem-solving, software development, and product creation in a world where AI is a core component of the engineering process.
 Whether you're a seasoned engineer, a product leader, or an organization navigating digital transformation, this book provides the insights and practical guidance needed to thrive in the AI-First era.

-Transform your engineering practice, accelerate your productivity, and unlock new possibilities with *AI-First Engineering*—your essential guide to the future of software development.
+Transform your engineering practice, accelerate your productivity, and unlock new possibilities with AI-First Engineering—your essential guide to the future of software development.